Ferula drudeana: Description and ecology

 Ferula drudeana is a tall monocarpic herb from around one meter to 2.5 meters high at flowering time.
-It has stout branching roots resembling ginseng in shape, 3–8 cm in diameter, and having a dense fibrous collar; a grooved stalk and stout striated stems; frond-like basal leaves and pinnate celery-like leaves with a stout basal sheath clasping the stem.
+It has stout branching roots resembling ginseng in shape, in diameter, and having a dense fibrous collar; a grooved stalk and stout striated stems; frond-like basal leaves and pinnate celery-like leaves with a stout basal sheath clasping the stem.
 Yellow flowers are produced in large umbels, and its papery mericarps are shaped like inverted hearts.

 It was first collected by the German engineer and botanical collector Walter E. Siehe in the early 20th century, probably in the north of today's Adana Province, and misidentified as Ferula ovina.
-Depending on the collection date, Siehe's "Adana" would have referred to Adana vilayet of the Ottoman Empire rather than the Turkish province of today, and his type locality "between Farasch and Jagaly" is also not well resolvable — it probably refers to the formerly Greek village Pharasa (Φάρασα/Faraşa), today named Çamlıca, and Yahyalı.
+Depending on the collection date, Siehe's "Adana" would have referred to Adana vilayet of the Ottoman Empire rather than the Turkish province of today, and his type locality "between Farasch and Jagaly" is also not well resolvable—it probably refers to the formerly Greek village Pharasa (Φάρασα/Faraşa), today named Çamlıca, and Yahyalı.
 Both localities are in Yahyalı district, Kayseri Province, on the middle Zamantı River.

 Siehe sent samples to Komarov Botanical Institute in St. Petersburg and to the Royal Botanic Garden in Edinburgh.
 In 1930, while studying the samples at the Leningrad herbarium, Evgenii Korovin identified the plant as a new species, naming it Ferula drudeana, in honour of Drude, in his 1947 monograph of the genus.
 Until 2003, the plant was only collected once more, by Michail Georgevich Pimenov in 1996, north of Arslanköy at the border between Mersin and Karaman Provinces.
 From that specimen, its karyotype was determined as 2n=22.
 Siehe at one time lived at Fındıkpınarı, just 25 km southwest of Pimenov's site, and his cryptic type locality might conceivably refer to some since-renamed villages in this area.
 However, subsequent searches failed to find the plant in the Arslanköy–Fındıkpınarı area.
 In 2003, a population was finally located along the Çamlıca–Yahyalı road, within 10 km or less of Siehe's presumed type locality.
-Though few in number, the recorded localities delimit a range extending along the southern third of the Anatolian diagonal across the Bolkar, Tahtalı, and possibly Aladağlar ranges of the Central Taurus Mountains,though the species seems to be rare, localized, and possibly subject to unsustainable collection and grazing.
+Though few in number, the recorded localities delimit a range extending along the southern third of the Anatolian diagonal across the Bolkar, Tahtalı, and possibly Aladağlar ranges of the Central Taurus Mountains, though the species seems to be rare, localized, and possibly subject to unsustainable collection and grazing.